planarnetwork/dtd2mysql/apps/transxchange2gtfs/README.md

 ## Installation

 Please note that zip/unzip and [node 10.x](https://nodejs.org) or above are required.
+As zip/unzip are required this program will not currently run on Windows.

 transxchange2gtfs is a CLI tool that can be installed via NPM: